facebook/react-native-website/docs/new-architecture-app-intro.md

 React Native released the support for the New Architecture with the release `0.68.0`.

-This guide is written with the expectation that you’re using the **latest** React Native release.
-At the moment of writing, this is `0.71.0`.
+This guide is written with the expectation that you’re using the [**latest** React Native release](https://github.com/facebook/react-native/releases/latest).

 You can find instructions on how to upgrade in the page [upgrading to new versions](/docs/upgrading).